sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 Time: 1107.901 ms (00:01.108)
 ```

-After a second or so, the Postgres deadlock detector kicks in, notices two processes vying for each other's locks, and cancels the deadlocked index creation operation.
+After a second or so, the PostgreSQL deadlock detector kicks in, notices two processes vying for each other's locks, and cancels the deadlocked index creation operation.
 This error is a bit dense, but states that the index creation operation is waiting for **Process B**'s attempt to acquire the advisory lock to finish, but the advisory lock acquisition is blocked on **Process A**'s ownership of that lock.

 Concurrent index creation failures are also a particularly nasty failure mode, because they leave the database with a _partially created_ index that exists in the system catalog but is accessible to reads or writes.
 To resolve this database state, the invalid index has to be dropped and re-created.
 This is an easy step to forget because you need to do it manually, and forgetting the step can have severe performance penalties if you don't detect it.